seishun/node-steam-trade/README.md

 node-steam-trade has received a bad response while polling, assumed that your cookie has expired, and stopped polling.
 A possible cause is that you logged into this account from a browser on another computer.

-Refresh your web session (`webLogOn` in node-steam), call `setCookie` with the new cookies, then resume polling by reopening the trade (just call `trade.open(trade.tradePartnerSteamID)` and the existing trade will continue).
+Refresh your web session, call `setCookie` with the new cookies, then resume polling by reopening the trade (just call `trade.open(trade.tradePartnerSteamID)` and the existing trade will continue).

 ### 'end'
 * 'complete', 'empty' (no items on either side), 'cancelled', 'timeout', 'failed' or 'pending' (trade turned into a trade offer)